spinjet/pdopt-code/README.md

 ## Documentation

-Online API documentation with a (WIP) example usage can be found here: https://pdopt-code.readthedocs.io/en/latest/
+Online API documentation with example usage can be found (here)[https://pdopt-code.readthedocs.io/en/latest/].

 An outdated PDF document with some explaination of the theory behind PDOPT can be found in the docs folder.
 Additional information can be found in the following paper: ![Application of Probabilistic Set-Based Design Exploration on the Energy Management of a Hybrid-Electric Aircraft